 In some cases, scientists clone a gene into a host cell, like bacteria, to express it, or make it produce its protein product in large amounts.
 These proteins can be either used in research (e.g. to identify its function) or as a pharmaceutical ( e.g. insulin).
 Whole process requires meticulous planning with a guidance by the gene of interest.

 One of the issues is the choice of the host organism.
 As they grow fast and require easier culture conditions, bacteria is the first choice.
 However, bacteria do not have RNA-splicing machinery.
 Hence, eukaryotic genes, which have large introns (i.e. noncoding regions), should be cloned as devoid of their introns if the purpose is expression.
 This becomes possible by using cDNA of the target gene. cDNA is a complementary DNA to mRNA.
 As splicing mechanisms removes introns from mRNA, cDNA carries only exons (i.e. coding regions) of a gene.

 Bacteria also lacks post-translational modification mechanisms (e.g. glycosylation) that are crucial for the functioning of certain complex eukaryotic proteins.
 For such proteins, scientists mostly use yeast cells.
 Yeast is a eukaryotic organism, that grow with similar easiness to bacteria.
-Also, yeast cells have plasmid DNA which provides certain comfort for cloning genes.
 The complexity of modifications certain mammal proteins require may not be even for yeasts.
 In those cases, insect or mammalian cell lines come into help.